SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/bootcamp.md

 Read:

-1. If you are unfamiliar with the Assembly Line project, please give the [intro page](https://suffolklitlab.org/docassemble-AssemblyLine-documentation/docs/) a look
+1. If you are unfamiliar with the Assembly Line project, please give the [intro page](/docs) a look
 1. Read over this short [introduction to Docassemble](https://suffolklitlab.org/legal-tech-class/docs/introduction-to-docassemble)
 1. And if you want more context, consider reading [what should you use Docassemble for?](https://suffolklitlab.org/legal-tech-class/docs/practical-guide-docassemble/practical-guide-docassemble)

 Do:

-After signing up, you should have recievd invites to our docassemble server (https://apps-dev.suffolklitlab.org) and [our MS TEAMS group](https://teams.microsoft.com/l/channel/19%3a143ac652e7f1494aacda1f6793b21ccc%40thread.tacv2/bootcamp?groupId=eaa9bd9d-cf39-4686-8f30-e55aa9d98c75&tenantId=78733fa9-540e-4eb8-bf29-73c4eeb63412).
+After signing up, you should have received invites to our docassemble server (https://apps-dev.suffolklitlab.org) and [our MS TEAMS group](https://teams.microsoft.com/l/channel/19%3a143ac652e7f1494aacda1f6793b21ccc%40thread.tacv2/bootcamp?groupId=eaa9bd9d-cf39-4686-8f30-e55aa9d98c75&tenantId=78733fa9-540e-4eb8-bf29-73c4eeb63412).

 1. Confirm that you can access the docassemble server and your developer account at https://apps-dev.suffolklitlab.org
 1. Confirm that you can access the [Suffolk LIT Lab Teams group](https://teams.microsoft.com/l/channel/19%3a143ac652e7f1494aacda1f6793b21ccc%40thread.tacv2/bootcamp?groupId=eaa9bd9d-cf39-4686-8f30-e55aa9d98c75&tenantId=78733fa9-540e-4eb8-bf29-73c4eeb63412)